 States Defining Their Own

 One of the challenges facing the healthcare industry and its host of support businesses during the telehealth boom is inconsistency.
-Telehealth state laws, for example, are still staggered nationwide.
+State laws, for example, are still staggered nationwide.
 While all 50 states mandate health insurance coverage for live video telemedicine engagements, only 21 states offer reimbursement for virtual patient monitoring.

 And the states vary additionally in terms of authorizing the healthcare professionals who engage in telehealth visits.
 For example, some require the physicians to be licensed in the originating state, while others require licensing based on the patients’ locations.
 The medical boards are also regulating the types of technology required in each state, as well.
 For instance, in Connecticut or Maine, only video constitutes an official telehealth visit.
 There, a phone call doesn’t meet the board’s minimum requirements for a telemedicine visit.